numeredev/NumeRe-Packages/README.md

 ## Questions?
 Please get in touch or open an issue.
 We will extend this readme during the resolution of your inquiry.

+# Advanced Topics
+This section is about advanced topics, which are not relevant for every user.

 ## Custom or private repositories
+Especially in an enterprise context, where the intellectual property topic may be challening, not all code might be allowed to leave the company's IT infrastructure.
+Contributing packages with such code snippets won't be allowed.
+Therefore, it is necessary to have a separate package repository especially for and governed the company.

-NumeRe supports (with the full release of v1.1.8) the usage of multiple package repositories, which can exist side-by-side.
+NumeRe supports (with the full release of v1.1.8) the usage of multiple package repositories, which can co-exist side-by-side.
 To be usable, the package repositories need to provide a REST API similar to the one here on GitHub.
 We can ensure that private and public repositories work on GitHub and Gitlab.

 ### Setting up the repository
 To set up the repository, you need to decide, whether it's public or private.
 In the latter case, you need some kind of authentication.
 NumeRe supports (right now) only the HTTP header based authentication using access tokens, which is used by GitHub and Gitlab as well.